Team846/potassium/docs/src/main/tut/core/events/continuous.md

 }

 robotTooFast.foreach(BlinkAlarmLEDs)
 ```

 3. Run a Signal of `ContinuousTask`.
 For use when the `ContinuousTask` is variable.
-When the `ContinuousEvent` starts, it aborts the current Task
-,retrieves the current `ContinuousTask` from the Signal, and runs the retrieved Task.
+When the `ContinuousEvent` starts, it aborts the current Task, retrieves the current `ContinuousTask` from the Signal, and runs the retrieved Task.